Murder of the Aroyo children: Aftermath

 The murder shocked the Israeli public mostly due to the severity of the attack.
 The children were buried in the cemetery of the Mount of Olives in Jerusalem.
 In their funeral they were eulogized by the IDF Chief Rabbi Shlomo Goren.

 Israeli security forces caught the perpetrators – 15-year-old Mohammad Suleiman Al Zaki who originated from the Shuja'iyya neighborhood (who threw the grenade), and his two partners who were 16 and 17 years old, all students of the "Falestin" high school who were recruited by a senior PLO member.
-Besides murdering the children of the Arroyo family, the attackers also attended in several other attacks and were charged on 18 counts of throwing grenades and for planting explosive devices.
+Besides murdering the children of the Aroyo family, the attackers also attended in several other attacks and were charged on 18 counts of throwing grenades and for planting explosive devices.
 Zaki and his accomplices were sentenced by a military court in Gaza to life in prison.
 Zaki was released from prison in 1985 as part of the Jibril Agreement.

 As a result of the attack a curfew was imposed on Gaza City and the highway in which the attack took place was closed for a month.
 The no-intervention policy which was carried out by the Israeli military in the Gaza Strip since Israel took over the Gaza Strip in the Six Day War (in part as a result of the IDF efforts to focus on the War of Attrition in the Suez Canal region), changed as a result of this incident.
 The counter-terrorism campaign was assigned to the Head of IDF's Southern Command, Ariel Sharon.
 A security fence was established across the Green Line to prevent infiltrations of militants.
-Large amounts of IDF forces were transferred into the Gaza Strip, which was divided into smaller sections in which the Shaked commando force operated intensively against the active terrorist cells.
-In addition, the reconnaissance unit Rimon was established and acted under the command of Meir Dagan to provide targeted treatment against terror cells.
+Large amounts of IDF forces were transferred into the Gaza Strip, which was divided into smaller sections in which the Sayeret Shaked (Shaked commando force; see Special forces of Israel#Disbanded units) operated intensively against the active terrorist cells.
+In addition, the Sayeret Rimon (Rimon reconnaissance unit; see Special forces of Israel#Disbanded units) was established and acted under the command of Meir Dagan to provide targeted treatment against terror cells.
 In July 1971 various IDF forces entered the Jabalya and Al-Shati refugee camps.
 During this counter terrorism operation over a hundred militants were killed in battle and hundreds of militants were arrested.